domanor/MinesweeperTerminal/README.md

 # MinesweeperTerminal
 ## About the game
-**This is the game "Mineweeper" with pseudo-graphical interface, written in Python for one of the homework assignments at the Yandex Lyceum in the direction of "Industrial Programming in Python".
-To run you only need Python version 3.9+ installed**
+This is the game "Mineweeper" with pseudo-graphical interface, written in Python for one of the homework assignments at the Yandex Lyceum in the direction of "Industrial Programming in Python".
+To run you only need Python version 3.9+ installed
----

 ## Manual
 0. Python version 3.9+ must be installed
 1. You need to go to the terminal and open it in the directory where you want to save the game